 a work-related accident in conjunction with an above basis for a reasonable suspicion.

-Periodic drug testing is testing carried out on a recurrent, cyclic or intermittent basis, e.g., at the
+Periodic drug testing is testing carried out on a recurrent, cyclic, or intermittent basis, e.g., at the

 time of physical examinations.

 Prohibited drugs/controlled substances are marijuana, cocaine, opiates, phencyclidine (PCP), amphetamines and substances specified in schedules I through V of Section 202 of the Controlled Substances Act, 21 USC 811, 812 and as defined in 21 CFR 1300.11 through 1300.15 unless authorized by a legal prescription or are exempt from federal or State law.